/ INSIGHTS

 Whether you decide to rush order to avoid a stockout depends on whether your margins support the extra cost from your supplier.
 Just because a product is selling quickly does not necessarily mean those sales are profitable.
 Spending extra on a rush order without fully considering your contribution margin per sale could cause you to sell yourself out of business.

-Re-allocating inventory to another warehouse location
+2. Re-allocating inventory to another warehouse location

 If a product is moving quickly on the West coast, for example, and your central warehouse is fully stocked, moving inventory to the West coast will lower your final mile delivery costs to that region.
-Moving inventory closer to highest pockets of demand will help you profitably serve your customers there.
+Moving inventory closer to the highest pockets of demand will help you profitably serve your customers there.

-Tapering down marketing spend
+3. Tapering down marketing spend

 Turning off any PPC marketing campaigns or promotions will save customers the frustrating experience of clicking on your ad only to find that the product is sold out.
 It will also save you marketing dollars that you can put towards slower-moving SKUs.

-Bleeding off less profitable channels
+4. Bleeding off less profitable channels

 If your fulfillment solution is streamlined through a single outsourced fulfillment provider, you can allow your less profitable sales channels to run out of stock so you have plenty of inventory in stock to fulfill orders on your ecommerce site.